 For ongoing support

-You can register for ongoing support with SEDS if your circumstances and their expected duration of impact on your studies will be six weeks or more.
+You can register for ongoing support with Student Equity and Disability Support if your circumstances and their expected duration of impact on your studies will be six weeks or more.

 Circumstances which may be eligible include an ongoing disability, mental health condition or commitment (such as being a carer).

 When to register

 Possible outcomes include a tailored academic adjustment plan (AAP) which may include assistance from an academic support worker, study adjustments, assistive technology, or flexible attendance requirements et al.